emissary-ingress/emissary/docs/topics/install/help/get-versions.md

 # Edgectl Install: Can't communicate with the Kubernetes cluster

-Installation of AES requires a Kubernetes cluster.
+Installation of Ambassador Edge Stack (AES) requires a Kubernetes cluster.
 The installer was unable to access your cluster using `kubectl`.

 ## Details